ubiq/pyrus-legacy/README.md

 **Goals**

  - **Empower the people**: Give people the ability to interact with the Ethereum blockchain without having to run a full node.
- - **Make it easy & free**: Everyone should be able to create a wallet AND and send Ether & Tokens.
+ - **Make it easy & free**: Everyone should be able to create a wallet AND and send UBQ & Tokens.
  - **People are the Priority**: You are the most important.
 Always.
 If monetization leads to a worse user experience, we don't do it. (ie: ads)
  - **A learning experience, too**: We want to educate about safely storing private keys and what public/private keys are.
 We don't want to hide behind usernames, passwords, or mnenmonics.
 That can come later.
  - **If it can be hacked, it will be hacked**: Never save, store, or transmit any private key anywhere at any time.